You may be wondering what the differences are between a spotting scope and a telescope.

 What uses do they provide, and can they be compared?

 Let’s find out.

 These are excellent optics for both close and long-range terrestrial use.
+You can even consider a spotting scope/binocular hybrid like the Orion 80mm.
 Applications include:

 - Target Range (rifle & bow)

 Telescopes are made to explore objects in space whether it’s to observe the moon and planets within our solar system or investigate deep space objects, solar eclipses and more.
 Astronomy is its primary use and therefore a main strength and benefit.
 With the right specs and accessories, astrophotography is also possible.

 However, some telescopes with additional accessories like that of a diagonal can help to expand applications to include terrestrial viewing which can consist of: